What virus? At GOP’s convention, pandemic is largely ignored

 “The president and the vice president are very aware that if people are going back to work and their kids are actually in school and they feel somewhat safe, the incumbent will have an advantage in the election,” he said.
 “They’re trying to do things to say that the risk of COVID is much less than public health and other people are saying.”

-Even if the convention tries to stress progress made against the virus, the threat remains very much on the minds of some White House officials.
-Aides have been warily watching the calendar, concerned that Labor Day weekend activities might trigger another spike in infections, just as they believe happened on Memorial Day, according to three White House and campaign officials who were not authorized to publicly discuss private conversations and spoke on condition of anonymity.

-They are also monitoring the impact of large protests following the shooting of Jacob Blake in Wisconsin.

-Associated Press writers Jonathan Lemire, Zeke Miller and Will Weissert contributed to this report.
+Associated Press writers Jonathan Lemire, Zeke Miller and Will Weissert in Washington and Brian Witte in Annapolis contributed to this report.